-You collaborate with Unsound festival, which is also based in Krakow.
+You collaborate with Unsound festival, which is also based in Kraków.

-Since you are both involved in the scene actively as an artist and also in production, how do you view these two sides?
+Since you are both involved in the scene actively as an artist and also involved in production, how do you view these two sides?

-It makes me realize how much work is involved in running a festival.
-When you’re an artist, you don’t think how much work promoters do for you.
+It makes me realise how much work is involved in running a festival.
+When you’re an artist, you don’t think of how much work promoters do for you.
 I think artists should respect promoters more.
 Working with Lukasz [Warna-Wiesławski] and Mat [Schulz] from Unsound has developed my music world.
 We talk a lot about music at the office, which is great.